 Director & Photography Lead

-After graduating with an Honours degree in Fine Art from the University of Wales in 1985, Adrian began his career as a professional documentary photographer on the Northamptonshire Heritage Interpretation Project team which was set up to make a contemporary photo documentation of Northamptonshire, as well as process, print and archive the many thousands of glass & nitrate negatives held by the library.
+After graduating with an Honours degree in Fine Art from the University of Wales in 1985, Adrian began his career as a professional documentary photographer on the Northamptonshire Heritage Interpretation Project which was set up to make a contemporary photo documentation of Northamptonshire, as well as process, print and archive the many thousands of historical glass & nitrate negatives held by the library.

 Following this, Adrian worked on a number of artist's residences in several schools delivering sessions in photography and printmaking before moving into teaching, initially part time and then full time.